ST10269396/PulsevoteSln/README.md

   - Dev server: `cd pulsevote-frontend && npm run dev`

 ## Security Reflection :
 Security isn’t just a checkbox for polling apps; it’s what makes results worth trusting.
 If people can spoof identities or stuff the ballot with bots, the data becomes noise and decisions based on it are flawed.
-We also handle responses that may be sensitive, so protecting privacy and transport encryption is non‑negotiable.
 A common threat is automated bot voting via shared links or exposed endpoints, which we mitigate with rate limiting, link hardening, and verification steps.

 ## Next Phases (roadmap)
-- 01: Setting up Foundations
 - 02: Adding SSL
 - 03: Adding Authentication with JWT
 - 04: Adding Authentication on the frontend